Yoga is for Everybody & Looks Uniquely Different on Every Body!

 |

 is a slow-paced, restorative, non-flow yoga class composed of passive, longer holding postures.
 Yin postures require the muscles to relax in order to target the connective tissues.
 A yin practice enables a deep release of tendons, ligaments, and fascia - promoting healthy joints.
 Each posture is held between 5-7 minutes.
 Blocks, straps, cushions, and bolsters can be used to aid in the comfort of the practitioner.
 A yin practice can help identify holding patterns and asymmetry within the body.
-This practice is complementary to a regular Ashtanga or Vinyasa practice.
+This practice is complementary to a regular Ashtanga, Hatha, or Vinyasa practice.

 |